evaera/Aurora/README.md

 #### `Agent:GetLastReducedValue(effectName: string): any`
 Returns the last value that was returned by the given Effect's Reducer function, or `nil` if the Effect doesn't exist on this Agent.
 This method is most useful for when it's more appropriate for your code to "reach in" to Aurora and pull out the value from an Effect, rather than "reaching out" from Aurora and making a change in the world with the Apply function.

+#### `Agent:ApplyAuras(auras: dictionary, runHooks?: boolean): void`
+Accepts a dictionary map of Aura name => dictionary of Props, and applies the given Auras en masse.
+By default, any Hooks defined in the given Auras will be skipped, but you can allow them to run by sending `true` as the second parameter.

+This function is called internally during network replication, and the output of `Agent:Serialize()` may be fed directly into this function.

+#### `Agent:Serialize(): dictionary`
+Returns a serializable "snapshot" of the Auras on this Agent.
+The built-in Aurora network code uses this function internally in order to replicate the Auras on this agent.

+It should be noted that this function creates a *static representation* of the Auras on this Agent.
+Because you can override certain properties with Props in the `Apply` function, special care is taken to replicate these across the network.
+Aurora tracks which properties you changed with Props and explicitly stores those in the snapshot.
+Additionally, it is possible to send functions as values in Props in order to return a dynamic value.
+Because functions are not serializable, function in Props will be ran immediately and their return value will be present inside the snapshot.

+You may feed the output of this function directly into `Agent:ApplyAuras` to apply all serialized Auras at once.

 #### `Agent:Destroy(): void`
 Destroys this Agent, rendering it unusable.
 All events will be disconnected, Effects will be deconstructed, Auras will be removed, it will no longer be updated or kept in memory internally, and calling any further methods on this Agent will raise an error.